FrancesCoronel/personal-website-v3/site/content/adventures/2010-12-13-old-essays-on-technology.md

 tags:
     - awkward silences
     - essay talks
-    - Facebook
+    - facebook
     - fvcproductions
-    - Kinect
+    - kinect
     - levels of communication
-    - Mobile phone
+    - mobile phone
     - phone conversations
-    - Technology
+    - technology
-    - Text messaging
+    - text messaging
-    - VA Governor Schools
+    - va governor schools
-    - Wii
+    - wii
 ---

 > This first essay talks about the mainly negative impact of texting on relationships.
 This essay was finished December 13, 2010.
 I wrote this for an application to the VA Governor's School for MST (Math, Science, and Technology) for the following summer but alas I was not accepted.